-To get support with the conference program, visit the TASH Registration Desk.
+To get support with the Conference program, visit the TASH Information Desk.
 A staff member will help you with any questions.

 Online Conference Program